Title: GLEP Purpose and Guidelines

 The Type header specifies the type of GLEP: Informational or Standards

 The format of a GLEP is specified with a Content-Type header, which for now

 should always read "text/x-rst" for ReStructuredText GLEPs (see GLEP 2

 The Created header records the date that the GLEP was assigned a number, while

 Post-History is used to record the dates of when new versions of the GLEP are

 posted to gentoo-dev.
 Both headers should be in dd-mmm-yyyy format, e.g.

 GLEPs may have a Requires header, indicating the GLEP numbers that this GLEP

-GLEPs may also have a Replaces header indicating that a GLEP is meant
+GLEPs may also have a Replaced-By header indicating that a GLEP has been

 Reporting GLEP Bugs, or Submitting GLEP Updates